vivekpandey1222/Documentation/nagios.md

 Podman is an open-source container management tool that allows users to manage containers without the need for a container daemon.
 It is designed to be a lightweight, daemonless alternative to Docker.
 Podman provides a command-line interface (CLI) for managing containers, pods, and container images.

-**Daemon**: A daemon is like a helpful, invisible assistant that works in the background on your computer.
+**Daemon**: A daemon is a background process or service that runs without direct interaction with the user.

-**Daemonless**: Daemonless means doing things without relying on such invisible assistants.
-It suggests a setup where tasks are managed without continuous background processes.
+**Daemonless**: Daemonless refers processes that don't run as background

 **Before Install Podman check OS version (If version is 20.04 or Earlier then add repository)**